Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_6/README.md

 ## Setting up the software build environment
 ---

-- To setup the software environment, first to install the my_V4L2 libs and headers.
+- To set up the software environment, first install the lib and header files associated with my_V4L2.
+Assume that you have copied Module6 into ZCU104.

 ```
 cd ${MODULE_6}/myV4L2/